NDS50/DNA_Sequence_Aligner-/README.md

 The tool features a **Streamlit Web Interface** for easy user interaction and generates **Seaborn Heatmaps** to visualize the scoring matrix and the optimal alignment path.

+This project was built as a learning-focused implementation to deeply understand dynamic programming–based sequence alignment used in bioinformatics.

+## 🧪 Learning Focus

+This project was developed to understand:
+- Dynamic Programming using 2D matrices
+- Traceback-based solution reconstruction
+- Practical bioinformatics workflows

 ## 🚀 Key Features
 * **Global Alignment Logic:** Custom implementation of the Needleman-Wunsch algorithm using NumPy for efficient matrix calculation.
 * **Interactive UI:** Built with Streamlit, allowing users to input sequences manually or upload FASTA files.